sabidhasan/compsci/MIT6.0002/MIT6.0002.md

 - Knapsack has a max capacity of `w`
 - Each item is represented by `<value, weight>`
 - A vector `I` represents the set of all possible items
-- A vector `V` represents the items that have been taken
+- A vector `V` represents the items that have been taken (binary)

-Unfortunately, the knapsack problem is `O(2^n)` at best.
-To solve this problem, here are possible solutions:
+This is an inherently To solve this problem, here are possible solutions:

 - **All Possibilities:** Generate a **power set** which is all possible combinations.
 Remove combinations with too high weight, and get one that maximizes the weight.
 Unfortunately, this yields way too many possibilities.
+Complexity is `O(2^n)`.

+  *Pro* - actually solves the problem   |   *Con* - practically impossible

 - **Greedy Algorithm**: Picks stuff in order of most valuable to least valuable.
 Efficiency for this is `O(n log n)`.
 Greedy algorithms only use *local optimization*, meaning they don't care what future implications of their choices are.

--
+  *Pro* - fast and easy				|				*Con* - may not give correct answer

+- **Dynamic Programming** - see below.

+**Search Trees** - when considering the All Possibilities algorithm, a binary search tree with all possibilities is built (at each node, one branch is to take the item *n*, and the other branch is not take item *n*).
+Recursively, it calls itself with a list of `itemsToConsider`, which decreases by 1 item at each call (seeing the possibility of taking or not taking the item).